Top of Page

 • JAY TREATY documents

 Print the Affidavit form available under the Forms tab at our website, nova.edu/financialaid.
 Make copies of all of the appropriate documents, as indicated above.
 Fill in the academic year for which you are submitting these documents, your name (printed), and complete the list of documents with their expiration date and issuing authority.
 Bring all of your documents, as well as the Affidavit form, to a notary in your area.
-Once you have signed the form in the presence of the notary, and the notary has signed and/or stamped the Affidavit, you can submit everything to NSU by one of two methods:
+Sign the form in the presence of a notary and ensure the notary's signature and/or stamp is included.

 • Scan and email to finaiddocs@nova.edu